 Formaldehyde is a known carcinogen that can be present in many building products, especially those with processed wood.
 Without performing formaldehyde testing, it is impossible to know if you have elevated levels.

-Because carbon monoxide is colorless and odorless, it is important to measure it.
-A carbon monoxide alarm is helpful at detecting deadly levels of CO, but our high-sensitivity equipment and testing procedures and find low-level problems.
+Carbon monoxide is a colorless and odorless gas that can be produced during combustion.
+It is important to measure carbon monoxide where there are combustion appliances such as furnaces, water heaters, or boilers.
+A carbon monoxide alarm is helpful at detecting deadly levels of CO, but our high-sensitivity equipment and testing procedures can find low-level problems.

 Multiple chemical sensitivity (MCS) can be totally debilitating.
 What makes matters worse, these chemical intolerances are poorly understood by the medical community.
-Your symptoms may be occurring at very low concentrations.
-Indoor Science can consult with you to find strategies to avoid exposure.
+Your symptoms may be occurring at very low concentrations that are tolerated by most other people.
+Indoor Science can help you identify key chemical exposures and establish avoidance strategies.